Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: Dynamical Jones matrices from high-order sideband polarimetry

 where $\varphi=43^\circ$ is the angle between the THz electric field and the [100] crystal axis [Fig.~\ref{FIG:bloch_wave_interferometry} (c)].
-Using Eq.~(\ref{EQ:Jones_angles}), we see that the Jones vector $({E}_{+,n},{E}_{-,n})^{T}$ can be determined by the Stokes parameters up to a phase factor through the following compact equations:
+Using Eq.~(\ref{EQ:Jones_angles}), we see that the Jones vector $({E}_{+,n},{E}_{-,n})^{T}$ can be determined up to an overall phase factor from the Stokes parameters through the compact equations

 where $n_{\rm Air}$ is the refractive index of the air, $c$ is the speed of light, $\varepsilon_0$ is the vacuum permittivity, ${\mathcal I}^{\rm pol}_n=\sqrt{S_1(n)^2+S_2(n)^2+S_3(n)^2}$ is the intensity associated with the polarized sideband signal, and $\tilde{S}_j(n)\equiv S_j(n)/{\mathcal I}^{\rm pol}_n$ ($j=1,2,3$) are normalized Stokes parameters.